 Table of contents

-Please be aware that WooCommerce is an extension of WordPress which in its core functionality is still blogging software.
-While WooCommerce adds some basic e-commerce / webshop options to a website, it is not a full e-commerce platform supporting all possible facets.
-This is why operations like returns are not possible when using WooCommerce.
+WooCommerce is an extension of WordPress, which is a content management system (CMS).
+While WooCommerce can add some basic ecommerce options to a website, it is not a full ecommerce platform.
+This is why features such as returns are not supported within WooCommerce.

 |Product data (via product feed)||External fulfillment orders|

 The only one requirement to install the WooCommerce plugin is WordPress 4.9 (or higher).

-If desired, the source code for the plugin can also be found on GitHub.
+If needed, the source code for the plugin can be found on ChannelEngine's GitHub.

-- The plugin can be configured by pressing the “settings” button (Figure 1) in the WordPress plugin list.
+- The plugin can be configured by selecting Settings on the WordPress plugin list.

-- The account name is the subdomain for your channelengine.net environment (so woocommerce-test for example).
+- The account name is the subdomain for your channelengine.net environment (e.g.: woocommerce-test).

-- The API-key can be managed from the ChannelEngine webinterface on the Settings > Merchant API keys page.
+- The API key can be managed from the ChannelEngine web interface under Settings > Merchant API key.

-- From this page, you can create new API keys or copy an existing one for use in WooCommerce.
-We recommend creating a separate key for WooCommerce.
-The API Key(Figure 4) needs to be copied into the WooCommerce plugin general settings as shown in step 2.
+- From this page, you can create new API keys or copy an existing one for use on WooCommerce.
+It is recommended to create a separate key for WooCommerce.
+The API key needs to be copied into WooCommerce's General settings (as shown in step 2).

-To get your product data from Woocommerce to ChannelEngine, you will need to add the product feed from the WooCommerce plugin to ChannelEngine and set it up.
-To go into details step by step:
+To import your product data from WooCommerce to ChannelEngine, you need to import the product feed from the WooCommerce plugin to ChannelEngine.

 - Copy the URL as shown in Product feed URL.